-Keto pizza rolls are my new favourite no-junk food!
-They combine all the wonderful flavours of a deep dish pizza in a roll: a fluffy pizza bread base stuffed with tomato sauce, fiery pepperoni and plenty of gooey cheese!
+Keto pizza rolls are my new favourite snack!
+They combine all the wonderful flavours of a deep dish pizza in a roll: a fluffy pizza bread base stuffed with tomato sauce, fiery pepperoni and plenty of gooey cheese.

 When I lived in South Carolina as an exchange student in the 80s, I had my first Pizza Hut Deep Dish pizza.
 Man, was it good!
 We did not have Pizza Hut over in Europe back then, and to my 16-year old palate it was heaven.

-My easy keto pizza rolls stay soft and fluffy even once it’s fully cooled (and still tastes awesome then, too!)
+My easy keto pizza rolls stay soft and fluffy even once it's fully cooled.

 Basically, we're talking a low carb roll that's dressed up as a deep dish pizza!